A-H-Nguyen/.dotfiles/README.md

 If you'd like, you can just plagiarize these.
 I (hopefully) do not have anything private saved here.

+To use these dotfiles, first install all the applications in the next sections, then clone this repo into your `$HOME` dir and follow the steps in the Symlinking section.

-## My Applications
+## Installing Applications
-They're my favorite :)
+### Initial setup
+*For future me:* Install these before you even clone this repo!

-I'm pretty sure these are all the programs that I *need* need.
+I'm pretty sure these are all the programs that I *need* need:
-So on a fresh system use this as the "default" install command for system setup.
 ```
 sudo pacman -Syu \
     base \